FORMAT OF GAAYAKA FILES

 A '>' symbol decreases the pitch of the note by a fraction of 80/81 and may be repeated for further decrease.

-(These two symbols are not available in the existing convention, but such microtonal changes in the note pitches are essential to depict the Carnatic raagams accurately.)
+(These two symbols are not available in the existing convention, but such microtonal changes in the note pitches are essential to depict the Carnatic raagams accurately especially when playing the same notation in different tempos.)

 A '/' or '\' increases the transit duration between two notes by .05 seconds.
 May be repeated to further increase the duration and thus provide slide or portamento or slur - a very important aspect of Carnatic Music.
 The transit time is taken off the subsequent note.
 This symbol is sometimes used in the existing convention for a slide but without any quantitative significance.